Inclusion

 The following groups are responsible for oversight and management of our company’s efforts to foster inclusion:

 - Governance & Policy Committee (GPC): The GPC of the AT&T Board of Directors (Board) has oversight over all environmental, social and governance issues.
-The Chief Diversity Officer updates the GPC on a regular basis.
+Vice President (VP)—Culture & Inclusion updates the GPC on a regular basis.

-- Chief Diversity Officer (CDO): The CDO spearheads initiatives to cultivate inclusion and belonging, oversees the company’s equal employment opportunity and affirmative action policies as required by law, and drives deeper understanding and engagement within the business.
-The CDO also works to foster employee development and enhance the employee experience.
+- VP—Culture & Inclusion: Our VP—Culture & Inclusion spearheads initiatives to cultivate inclusion and belonging and drives deeper understanding and engagement within the business.
+The VP—Culture & Inclusion also works to foster employee development and enhance the employee experience.

 - Senior Executive Inclusion Council: The Senior Executive Inclusion Council is composed of senior executives and officers in the business and represents more than 100,000 employees.
 The council works to champion inclusion across business units.